 In the western portion of the state of Nebraska you’ll find Western Trails Scenic and Historic Byway.
 This is a historic 144 mile route from Ogallala to the Wyoming border that roughly follows the path the pioneers took almost 200 years ago.
 While there is much to see and do here, I have chosen the amazing geological formations that those brave pioneers saw along the way to be the topic of this post.

 With my interior design background, I always take a special interest in any unique and interesting architecture.
-The Painted Churches of the Big Island certainly fall into that category.
-If you are an architecture and/or art lover, these churches are definitely a must see.
+The Painted Churches on the Big Island of Hawaii certainly fall into that category.
+If you are an architecture and/or art lover or just love to visit churches, these churches are definitely a must see.
 Be aware, these churches don't give away any of their secrets on the exterior, it's necessary to go inside to discover their beauty!

 Funny story, on one of our visits to St. Benedict's, my husband was out in their amazing garden mostly trying hard to stay out of my way. :-D He was enjoying the quiet and the birds when a car hurriedly wheeled into the parking lot.
 This guy jumped out of the car and loudly proclaimed, "I'm not sure why they call this the Painted Church, it's just white!"
 Before my husband could tell him to go inside, he was back in his car and had sped away.